Alexander Hore-Ruthven, 1st Earl of Gowrie: Governor-General of Australia

 With his military record and experience, Gowrie was seen as an obvious choice to succeed Sir Isaac Isaacs when he retired as Governor-General in 1936.
 In accordance with established practice Prime Minister Joseph Lyons was offered several alternatives, but Lyons had no intention of recommending another Australian to the post.
 At the time, non-Labor Prime Ministers always appointed British Governors-General.
 In accordance with Australian constitutional practice, he was formally appointed by George V, who died on 20 January 1936, three days before Gowrie was due to be sworn in as Governor-General.
-Thus he came to office during the reign of Edward VIII.
+Thus, he came to office during the reign of Edward VIII.

 In office, Gowrie was a popular if unobtrusive figure in Australia.
-The days when Governors-General exercised significant power, or even participated in negotiations between the Australian and British governments, had now passed, but Gowrie set a precedent in 1938 when he toured the Netherlands East Indies at the invitation of the colonial administration.
-This was the first time that a Governor-General had represented Australia abroad.
+The days that Governors-General exercised significant power, or even participated in negotiations between the Australian and British governments, had now passed, but Gowrie set a precedent in 1938, when he toured the Netherlands East Indies at the invitation of the colonial administration.
+That was the first time that a Governor-General had represented Australia abroad.

 In April 1939 Lyons died suddenly and Gowrie commissioned Sir Earle Page, the leader of the Country Party, as caretaker Prime Minister until Lyons' United Australia Party could choose a new leader.
 This was the only circumstance in which the Governor-General still had some personal discretion.